rokm/matlab_mexopencv/README.md

 On Linux, the OpenCV shared libraries (required by mexopencv) need to be in your LD_LIBRARY_PATH before Matlab is started.
 For convenience, a startup script is provided which takes care of that for you.
-Therefore, to start Matlab, run the following script from your working directory:
+Therefore, to start Matlab, run the following startup script:
 ```Shell
 ./matlab_mexopencv/start_matlab.sh
 ```